Garden & Pool

 Installation Process

-The installation process for converting a chlorine pool to a saltwater pool typically takes about a day or two.
+The installation process for converting a chlorine to saltwater pool conversion typically takes about a day or two.

-When converting a swimming pool to a saltwater pool, it’s important to remember that pool-grade salt must be used for the conversion process.
+When doing a chlorine to saltwater pool conversion it’s important to remember that pool-grade salt must be used for the conversion process.

 Pros and Cons of Saltwater Pools

-Many pool owners are considering converting their traditional chlorinated pools to saltwater pools.
+Many pool owners consider converting their traditional chlorinated pools to saltwater pools.
 While saltwater pools have some advantages, they also have some disadvantages.
 This section will discuss the pros and cons of saltwater pools.

 Pros of Saltwater Pools

-Here are some of the advantages of saltwater pools:
+Here are some of the benefits of saltwater pools:

 Cons of Saltwater Pools